Preservation, Growth, or Project: How to Know Which Engagement You Need

 Annual onsite production to refresh the creative library

 Growth engagements are for operators who want to meaningfully increase demand from digital channels.
 More inquiries.
 More first-time bookings.
 More corporate events.
 More reach into buyer markets the operation has not historically penetrated.
-A typical Growth client has real capacity to absorb more business — open calendar weeks, room to add a guide or two, interest in expanding a specific program — and a willingness to invest at a level that actually moves the numbers.
+A typical Growth client is an operation with real capacity to absorb more business — open calendar weeks, room to add a guide or two, interest in expanding a specific program.

 Everything in Preservation is executed at greater depth

-A serious pillar-and-cluster content strategy building topical authority across the operation's full competitive surface
+A serious pillar-and-cluster content strategy designed to build topical authority across the operation's full competitive surface

-AI-search optimization — entity design, citation-worthy content, structured data — engineered for ChatGPT, Perplexity, Gemini, and Google AI Overviews
+AI-search optimization — entity design, citation-worthy content, structured data — engineered to surface the operation in ChatGPT, Perplexity, Gemini, and Google AI Overviews

-Paid media where the math supports it — Google search, sometimes Meta — measured strictly against booking attribution
+Paid media where the math supports it — Google search, sometimes Meta or programmatic for specific audiences

 More substantial onsite creative production — multi-day shoots, hero films, full photo refreshes